-Concurrently with the construction of the development hereby permitted, the first 4.5 metres of the access crossing, measured from the near side edge of the carriageway, shall be laid out, constructed, hardened and surfaced, in accordance with details to be submitted to, and approved in writing by, the Local Planning Authority.
+Concurrently with the construction of the development, hereby permitted, the first 4.5 metres of the access crossing, measured from the near side edge of the carriageway, shall be laid out, constructed, hardened and surfaced, in accordance with details that shall have been submitted to, and approved in writing by, the Local Planning Authority.
+The dwellings, hereby approved, shall not be first occupied until such time that the first 4.5 metres of the access measured from the nearside edge of the carriageway has been laid out, constructed, hardened and surfaced in accordance with the approved details.